HalitKayarSense/teamway/README.md

-This is Code Test for personality test
-This is a next.js project used with TypeScript
+This is Code Test for personality test developed using next.js with TypeScript

 ## Setup